 Durango Film will only return ship to domestic destinations, including domestic film festival destinations.

-Selected films will not be paid a screening fee.
-Films that require a screening fee are not eligible for either a juried or audience award.
-All films will screen twice, in theatres, during the Festival and filmmakers will be notified by mid-January 2024 when both screenings have been scheduled.
+Our policy states that selected films will not be paid a screening fee.
+On the very rare occasion when a screening fee has been paid, the film has not eligible for either a juried or audience award.
+All films will screen twice in theaters during the Festival and filmmakers will be notified by mid-January 2026 when both screenings have been scheduled.

 Overall Rating